18F/product-guide/pages/lifecycle-of-a-project.md

 ---
 permalink: /lifecycle-of-a-project/
-title: Lifecycle of a Project
+title: The lifecycle of a project
 ---